Pediatric Orthopedic surgeons who treat Down Syndrome

 Down Syndrome and Genetics?

-Most of the time this condition is not inherited and does not run in families.
-Even though Down syndrome appears as a hereditary disorder, most cases of it are caused by mistakes made when a sperm and an egg join and copy genetic material to make a child.
+Most of the time, this condition is not inherited and does not run in families.
+Even though Down syndrome appears as a hereditary disorder, most cases are caused by mistakes made when a sperm and an egg join and copy genetic material to make a child.
 In rare circumstances, there is a correlation between the parents of a child with translocation Down syndrome, and their propensity to have further children with this disorder.
 According to the Genetic and Rare Diseases Information Center, if one parent has a genetic rearrangement termed a balanced translocation, a higher probability of having a child with Down syndrome exists in future pregnancies.
 This occurs because translocations can cause this condition.
 However, not all translocation Down syndrome cases will cause a newborn to get the condition.

 Types